Space is at a premium in most bathrooms, so you'll want to regularly and judiciously review every item you keep inside your medicine cabinet.

 Obviously, this select group will not necessarily include the Pepto-Bismol you require only on New Year's Day.

-Place these less-used items in a drawer or under-sink cabinet.
-(For more space-saving tips here, see salvaging the bathroom sink area.)
+Place these less-used items in a drawer or in an under-sink cabinet.
+(For more space-saving tips, see salvaging the bathroom sink area.)

 Chances are, you'll be pleasantly surprised at the number of items you can store elsewhere.

 As you're looking at the items inside the cabinet, take a moment to check labels carefully for storage instructions.

 Some labels specify storage in a cool dark place, which, ironically, is not the bathroom, due to its inherent humidity.
 And light, heat, or humidity can damage medications.
 Humid bathrooms are not the parking place for these items, either.

 Consider placing them instead in a (secure) drawer the kids can't reach.
 Good storage spots include your bedroom closet, on a high shelf in a hall closet, or perhaps a top shelf in the kitchen.

 Next, look carefully at expiration dates.
 Toss

 what's expired or no longer used.
 Expired prescriptions and vitamins

 lose their potency.
 (Ditto for sunscreens, by the way.)